panzi/numbers/README.md

 Getting the number of CPU cores is supported on systems that support `sysconf(_SC_NPROCESSORS_ONLN)`.
-On other systems it will take the number of numbers as threads.
+On other systems it will take the number count as threads.
 The way threading is implemented this is the maximum number of possible threads anyway.

 ### Numbers Game Rules